Kanomble/celery_blast/README.md

 an assembly accession file.
 Most of these files are not mandatory.
 2. The other form allows uploading of multiple, single genome files together with their valid scientific organism names.

-<a name="snakemake"></a>
-## Snakemake pipeline with celery
-In order to enable reproducibility and an easy-to-use workflow execution, the workflow engine snakemake is used.
-Snakemake associated snakefiles reside in a static directory `celery_blast/celery_blast/static/snakefiles`.
-They can be used outside this application, e.g. if the researcher needs to use additional settings or want to implement own post-processing procedures.
-Different snakefiles are designed to execute the desired workflows.
-Currently, there are Snakefiles for the One-Way BLAST remote and local searches and the reciprocal BLAST analysis.
-Execution of snakemake is wrapped in functions within the `tasks.py` files, which are decorated with the celery `@shared_task` decorator.
-Those functions are queued up by rabbitmq and are processed by the celery worker.
-Snakemake is executed with the `subprocess.Popen` interface which spawns a child process for every Snakemake workflow.
-Snakemake's working directory is the current project directory, e.g. if you executed the snakemake pipeline for a reciprocal BLAST project, the `CWD` of snakemake is the path that points to this project.
-Default project paths are defined in the `celery_blast/settings.py` file.

-Detailed information about Snakemake can be found on the [project documentation page](https://snakemake.readthedocs.io/en/stable/).

 <a name="technical_details"></a>
 ## Technical Details